 Your employees are the weak point in your security infrastructure.
 Make them your strength with our Certified CyberSecurity Awareness Professional Certification training.

 Students learn how hackers use social engineering tools like spoofing, Deceptive Phishing, W2 Phishing, Search Engine Phishing, Pharming, Spear Phishing, Whaling / CEO Fraud, Vishing, SMiSHing, Dropbox Phishing, Google Docs Phishing, Image Phishing, Piggybacking, Dumpster diving, Eavesdropping and many more.
 With different types of Malware like Computer viruses, Worms, Trojan horses, Ransomware, Spyware, Adware, Scareware, Keylogger, etc., you want to be aware of threats around you.
-The overall goal is to protect you from financial losses, identity theft, and damage to reputation caused due to breach in security by criminals.
+The overall goal is to protect you from financial losses, identity theft, and damage to your reputation caused due to breaches of security by criminals.

-The Texas Department of Information Resources (DIR) has approved cybersecurity training program of CCAP for use by state and local government employees, in accordance with House Bill (HB) 3834.
+The Texas Department of Information Resources (DIR) has approved a cybersecurity training program of CCAP for use by state and local government employees, in accordance with House Bill (HB) 3834.

 In accordance with Section 2054.519, Texas Government Code, the Texas Department of Information Resources (DIR) has reviewed this cybersecurity training program and determined that it meets the required criteria.
 It is certified for state and local government employees.
 The certification is valid through August 31, 2022.

 Why Companies & Individuals Need Security Awareness Training?

 FBI’s Internet Crime Complaint Center annual report says in 2019 US victims lost $3.5 billion, which does not include unreported losses.
 The benefits of investing in security awareness training outweigh the cost of a leak or breach.
 The following are some of the potential repercussions should your business fall victim to a cyber-attack: